WaveELD/old/book/ch03_em.md

 and finally the state variable is updated:

-- $ A_0^{t+1} = A_0^t + \dot A_0^{t+1} $
+- $A_0^{t+1} = A_0^t + \dot A_0^{t+1} $

 This wave equation fully characterizes the behavior of the electrical field -- *we don't need anything else to numerically simulate it, and account for all known behavior of the field itself.* Thus, from a physical perspective, we can imagine that only this electrical potential field exists, and things like light waves are just wave propagation over this field.
 However, to understand how this electrical field influences charged "particles" such as the electron, we do need to extract the electric field vector, which represents the force exerted by the electric field.
 We can think of this physically as reflecting the force impact of the electrical potential field, derived entirely from the potential, and not as a separate physical entity.
 Electrical forces ensue from the slope of change (i.e., the **gradient**, as introduced in the waves chapter and pictured in ) of the electrical scalar potential across space, plus the rate of change of the magnetic vector field, which we'll discuss later.

 Loosely speaking, if you have more potential in one place than another, there is a pressure to flow "downhill" along this gradient to equalize the potential.
-Mathematically speaking, this can be expressed as: \vec{E} {{=}} - \vec{\nabla} A_0 - \frac{\partial \vec{A}}{\partial t}$}} In words, the electrical field is the spatial gradient of the scalar potential (plus the temporal derivative of the magnetic vector potential $\vec{A}$).
+Mathematically speaking, this can be expressed as:

+- $\vec{E} {{=}} - \vec{\nabla} A_0 - \frac{\partial \vec{A}}{\partial t}$

+In words, the electrical field is the spatial gradient of the scalar potential (plus the temporal derivative of the magnetic vector potential $\vec{A}$).
 Recall the definition of the gradient operator $\vec{\nabla}$ from before: it computes the slope or amount of change in a scalar field along each of the three axes, yielding a vector of three values ().

 To actually compute this vector quantity in our discrete 3D framework, we need a discrete gradient operator that is basically just the first-order version of the discrete Laplacian operator that we introduced in the [Waves Chapter](ch02_waves.md).
-It is described in detail in this subsection: [Discrete Gradient](WELDBook/Discrete_Gradient "wikilink").
+It is described in detail in this subsection: [Discrete Gradient](#discrete_gradient).

 == 1/r Potential Dropoff = 1/r^2 Force Field ==